Admiral Twin: 1997–2002

 In support of Unlucky, they toured with local Tulsa pop stars, Hanson, as the opening act on the Albertane Tour playing arenas and stadiums in the summer of 1998.
 The tour included cities throughout the United States and Canada, including performances at the Hollywood Bowl and Red Rocks Amphitheatre.
 A few dates included Baha Men on the bill.
 On December 4, 1998, the band performed with Fastball, Everlast, and Reel Big Fish at the KMYZ-FM Not Necessarily Acoustic Christmas concert at the Tulsa Theater, which was taped, and then later broadcast on radio.

 They signed with Mojo Records, then a subsidiary of MCA/Universal in the fall of 1998, going into the studio to record Mock Heroic, produced by Gavin MacKillop, which was released nationwide on June 20, 2000.
 Principal recording of the album was done at The Church Studio in Tulsa, OK, with a few final overdubs at Master Control Studios in Burbank, CA. Final mixing was completed by Gavin MacKillop at The Record Plant in Los Angeles, CA, with album mastering by Joe Gastwirt at Oceanview.
 Two singles were released to radio, "The Unlucky Ones" and "Better Than Nothing At All", including a music video directed by Ashley Greyson for the latter.
-The song "Another Day" made a subtle appearance in a theatrically-released Warner Bros movie, The In Crowd.
+The song "Another Day" made a subtle appearance in a theatrically released Warner Bros movie, The In Crowd.

-The album and singles suffered from little or no promotion, and financial support for a planned follow-up arena/stadium tour with Hanson was denied by the label.
+In his review of the album, Par Winberg of Melodic (magazine) called it "“Superb modern rock with touches of Midwest rock and power pop."
+CMJ Magazine wrote "Sharp, effervescent pop tunes", with Alex Steininger of In Music We Trust summing it up as "A groove-filled, fun-time pop album".
+Despite reviews, Mock Heroic and its single releases suffered from little or no promotion, and financial support for a planned follow-up arena/stadium tour with Hanson was denied by the label.
 Unfortunately, the fate of Mojo Records was shaky at this time, and after a period of uncertainty, the Mojo label was dropped from Universal.
 This left Admiral Twin to become independent artists once again on the New Pop Revival label.